RishabYadav/rishab.wobot.ai.assignment/README.md

 # STEP-2 To install dependencies run:
 npm install/npm i

-#To start the project run:
+# STEP-3 To start the project run:
--> npm start
+npm start
 -> webpage will open on the default port
- C